Toucaan/toucaan.docs/docs/web-design/watch.md

 ---
-sidebar_position: 5
+sidebar_position: 3
 ---

-# Designing for Watch
+# Designing for the Watch

 Designing for the tiniest form-factor on the web has a few unique challenges.